 - Biodegradable soap, such as a concentrated soap like Campsuds.

-- A water-treatment system; we recommend carrying a system like the Sawyer Mini and carrying backup chlorine tablets.
+- A water-treatment system; we recommend carrying a backpacking water filter and taking backup chlorine tablets.

 - Lip balm; like the Climb On!
 Lip Lube.